-- In 2018, an estimated 140,250 cases of colorectal cancer will be diagnosed in the United States.
+- In 2019, an estimated 145,600 cases of colon and rectal cancer will be diagnosed in the United States.

 - The five-year survival rate for colorectal cancer discovered early and before the cancer spreads is 90 percent, but only 39 percent of colorectal cancers are identified in this early stage.

-- Family History: People with a family history of colorectal polyps along with a family history of colorectal cancer are at greater risk.
-Those with a family history of polyps or colorectal cancer should consult a doctor about screening frequency.
+- Family History: People with a family history of colorectal polyps, along with a family history of colorectal cancer, are at greater risk and should consult a doctor about screening frequency.

-- Inflammatory Bowel Disease: People with inflammatory bowel disease have a higher risk of colorectal cancer.
+Inflammatory Bowel Disease: People with inflammatory bowel disease have a higher risk of colorectal cancer and may need earlier or more frequent screening.

 - Diet: Diets that contain large amounts of red and processed meats can increase risk.

 - Personal Health: Overweight and inactive people are at a higher risk.
 Type 2 diabetes has been linked to an increased risk of colorectal cancer.
-People with a history of polyps and inflammatory bowel disease are also at an increased risk, and may need earlier or more frequent screening.
+People with a history of polyps are also at an increased risk, and may need earlier or more frequent screening.
 Long-term smoking and heavy alcohol use raise risk.

-- Lynch Syndrome (HNPCC): This inherited condition affecting the body’s genes increases risk of colorectal cancer.
+- Inherited Syndromes: Lynch Syndrome (HNPCC) and familial adenomatous polyposis (FAP) increase risk of colorectal cancer.
 Lynch syndrome is responsible for 3 percent of colorectal cancers, and those with the condition have a lifetime risk of up to 80 percent of developing colorectal cancer.
-Genetic testing can determine if a person has the gene mutation associated with Lynch syndrome.
+FAP, which can increase polyp development, causes about 1 percent of colorectal cancer cases.
+Genetic testing can determine if a person has the gene mutation associated with these syndromes

 Typically, people in the early stages of colorectal cancer do not have symptoms; symptoms become apparent as the disease advances.
 If a person experiences any of the following symptoms, he or she should consult a physician.